jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - 6.2.2 Penetration testing
   - Penetration tests goes beyond vulnerability testing techniques because it actually attempts to exploit systems
-  - Vulnerability management programs take the results of the tests as inputs and then implement a risk management process for identfied vulnerabilities
+  - Vulnerability management programs take the results of the tests as inputs and then implement a risk management process for identified vulnerabilities
   - NIST defines the penetration testing process as consisting of four phases:
     - **planning**: includes agreement on the scope of the test and the rules of engagement
       - ensures that both the testing team and management are in agreement about the nature of the test and that it is explicitly authorized